 Is it time to accumulate wealth and prepare for my future?

-Below are a few things to consider helping you with your bare bone budget.
+Below are a few things to consider to help you with your bare-bones budget.

-Minimalism isn’t about a white room with a blank canvas.
+Minimalism isn’t about having a white space with a blank canvas.

-Minimalism is sorting through messy non-essentials stuff, ditch them and simplify your life with a few important things.
+Minimalism is sorting through messy, non-essential stuff, ditching it, and simplifying your life with a few important things.

-But what it did wonders for me is it has helped me simplify my finances and, as a result, the way I spend my money.
+Even so, it has done wonders for me in terms of simplifying my finances and, as a result, the way I spend my money.

 That’s where a bare-bones budget comes in.